 Estimate the Accomplishments will be tied to specific Public Services

 number and type of Activities.

 families that will

 benefit from the

 proposed activities

 Location Countywide

 Description

 Planned Activities Costs directly related to carrying out specific Public

 Services activities.

 17 Project Name CDBG Microenterprise Assistance

 Target Area CDBG Target Areas

 Goals Supported Self-sufficiency Opportunities

 Needs Addressed Create Economic Opportunities for LMI Persons

 Funding CDBG: \$0.00 (Funded in PY 2021 and will continue PY

 2022 with prior year allocation)

 Description Microenterprise assistance to a commercial enterprise

 that has five or fewer employees, one or more of whom

 owns the enterprise and is LMI.

 Target Date 9/30/2023

 Estimate the 30 businesses

 number and type of

 families that will

 benefit from the

 proposed activities

 Location Preference for businesses located in or that will be

 Description located in CDBG Target Areas, with opportunities for

-• businesses Countywide
+businesses Countywide

 Planned Activities Microenterprise assistance for businesses that have five or fewer employees, one or more of whom owns the business and is LMI.
 An emphasis will be placed on women-owned businesses and business opportunities for public housing residents.
 Activities will include recruiting program participants; providing business and personal development training programs to qualified businesses/persons; providing individual consulting to participants for the development of business plans, loan applications and business problem-solving during and after start-up; facilitating access to business mentors or volunteers such as accountants or lawyers for the duration of the contract; advising and assisting participants concerning participation with existing trade associations, business networks, and lenders.
-Program will be administered through a contracted Program will be administered through a contracted partner(s).
-18 Project Name 18 Project Name Target Area partner(s).
-18 • partner(s).
-CDBG Public Facilities and Improvements 18 • partner(s).
-CDBG Public Facilities and Improvements 18 Target Area partner(s).
-CDBG Public Facilities and Improvements CDBG Target Areas and/or Countywide 18 Target Area partner(s).
-CDBG Public Facilities and Improvements CDBG Target Areas and/or Countywide Neighborhood Revitalization or Public Facility projects, 18 Target Area partner(s).
-CDBG Public Facilities and Improvements CDBG Target Areas and/or Countywide Neighborhood Revitalization or Public Facility projects, New Affordable Housing Opportunities, Support for 18 Target Area partner(s).
-CDBG Public Facilities and Improvements CDBG Target Areas and/or Countywide Neighborhood Revitalization or Public Facility projects, New Affordable Housing Opportunities, Support for Homeless and Persons with HIV/AIDs or Neighborhood 18 Target Area Goals Supported partner(s).
-CDBG Public Facilities and Improvements CDBG Target Areas and/or Countywide Neighborhood Revitalization or Public Facility projects, New Affordable Housing Opportunities, Support for Homeless and Persons with HIV/AIDs or Neighborhood Revitalization 18 Target Area Goals Supported partner(s).
-CDBG Public Facilities and Improvements CDBG Target Areas and/or Countywide Neighborhood Revitalization or Public Facility projects, New Affordable Housing Opportunities, Support for Homeless and Persons with HIV/AIDs or Neighborhood Revitalization Invest in Underserved Areas or Increased access to 18 Target Area Goals Supported partner(s).
-CDBG Public Facilities and Improvements CDBG Target Areas and/or Countywide Neighborhood Revitalization or Public Facility projects, New Affordable Housing Opportunities, Support for Homeless and Persons with HIV/AIDs or Neighborhood Revitalization Invest in Underserved Areas or Increased access to Housing/Shelter for Persons Having Special Needs, 18 Target Area Goals Supported partner(s).
-CDBG Public Facilities and Improvements CDBG Target Areas and/or Countywide Neighborhood Revitalization or Public Facility projects, New Affordable Housing Opportunities, Support for Homeless and Persons with HIV/AIDs or Neighborhood Revitalization Invest in Underserved Areas or Increased access to Housing/Shelter for Persons Having Special Needs, Assist homeless persons and persons with HIV/AIDS or
+Program will be administered through a contracted partner(s).
+18 Project Name CDBG Public Facilities and Improvements Target Area CDBG Target Areas and/or Countywide Goals Supported Neighborhood Revitalization or Public Facility projects, New Affordable Housing Opportunities, Support for Homeless and Persons with HIV/AIDs or Neighborhood Revitalization Needs Addressed Invest in Underserved Areas or Increased access to Housing/Shelter for Persons Having Special Needs, Assist homeless persons and persons with HIV/AIDS or Investment in Underserved Areas Funding CDBG: \$2,976,161.00 (\$2,742,679.00 Grant + \$233,482.00 PI)